Christmas Gift Ideas: Give the gift of theatre tickets

 Whisk your teen away from their phone this Christmas and give them an experience they won’t forget at a show all their friends are talking about.
 Inspired by the BBC documentary ‘Jamie: Drag Queen at 16’, Everybody’s Talking About Jamie is a brave, reckless and unconventional tale about finding yourself and being who you want to be.
 Jamie New lives on a council estate in Sheffield, and he doesn’t quite fit in.
 Supported by his incredible mother Margaret, Jamie overcomes the prejudice that he faces and decides to make his dreams come true.
 Nobody can tell Jamie that he can’t, and soon his drag persona Mimi Me takes centre stage.

-Now in its 33rd year on the West End stage, Les Misérables is a piece of musical theatre history that tells the epic tale of one man’s struggle to break free from his past and create a new life for himself and his surrogate daughter in post-Revolutionary France.
+Les Misérables is a piece of musical theatre history that tells the epic tale of one man’s struggle to break free from his past and create a new life for himself and his surrogate daughter in post-Revolutionary France.
 Soon, discontent amongst French students boils over to create a powerful story of liberté, égalité and fraternité.
 Featuring the most powerful, spine-tingling songs to ever have graced the West End stage like “I Dreamed a Dream”, “Can You Hear The People Sing”, “On My Own”, “Bring Him Home” and “One Day More”, London’s longest-running musical never fails to amaze.

 A Christmas Carol